trevoro/use-broadcast/README.md

 # 📡 useBroadcast

-This is a React webhook that lets you keep two browser tabs / windows in sync.
+This is a React hook that lets you keep two browser tabs / windows in sync.
 Behind the scenes it uses the [Broadcast Channel API](1) to send messages between instances.
 This way you can take action in one tab and have the state automatically shared with other instances of your component regardless of which